Exactly solvable diffusions from space-time transformations: Connections with existing results

-In other words, our results prove that the FPTD can be known analytically for any boundary for all processes for which \eqref{eqn:U_over_T} holds.
-These processes were studied by H\"anggi \cite{hanggi_review}.
-In reference \cite{hanggi_review} the authors derive explicit results to obtain all moments of the FPT for processes with $U/k_BT=\mathrm{const}$, yet the full FPTD has not been investigated.
+Equation~\eqref{eqn:U_over_T} implies that the process is purely diffusive, indeed, as stated before, the SDE reads $dX_t=\sigma(x,t)\circ dW_t$, thus the stationary distribution of the process is independent of time and space for the case of closed or periodic boundary conditions.
+Notably, our results show the FPTD can be known analytically for rather generic boundary conditions for all processes for which \eqref{eqn:U_over_T} holds.
+Such processes were thoroughly studied by e.g. H\"anggi, Talkner and Borkovec in Ref. \cite{hanggi_review} where they outline explicit results to obtain all moments of the FPT for processes with $U/k_BT=\mathrm{const}$, yet the full FPTD has not been investigated.
 Our formalism allows the determination of this entire FPTD.
-Moreover, processes with $U/k_BT=\mathrm{const}$ are a subclass of the wider class described by Eqs.~\eqref{eqn:condition} and \eqref{eqn:condition2}.
+Moreover, processes with $U/k_BT=\mathrm{const}$ are a subclass of the wider class described by equations \eqref{eqn:condition} and \eqref{eqn:condition2}.